 The Final Verdict: A Split Rock Review

-Whether you come in summer or winter, Split Rock in the Poconos is a great weekend escape, especially for families.
+Whether you come in summer or winter, this Poconos resort is a great weekend escape, especially for families.

-We were the guests of The Split Rock Resort and the Pocono Mountains Visitors Bureau.
+We were the guests of the resort and the Pocono Mountains Visitors Bureau.
 All opinions of the wet and relaxing are our own.